Diploma mill: United States

-Medical diploma mills have operated and have been blacklisted in the United States.
-They were very common before 1920s, even the states appointed judges without legal training.
-The first chief justice of Rhode Island was a farmer.
+In the United States, diploma mills were very common before 1920s.
 The country does not have a federal law that would unambiguously prohibit diploma mills, and the term "university" is not legally protected on a national level.
 The United States Department of Education lacks direct plenary authority to regulate schools and, consequently, the quality of an institution's degree.
 However, the Federal Trade Commission works to prevent fraudulent, deceptive and unfair business practices including those in the field of education and alerts United States' consumers about diploma mills by delineating some tell-tale signs in its official web page.
 Under the terms of the Higher Education Act of 1965, as amended, the U.S. Secretary of Education is required by law to publish a list of nationally recognized accrediting agencies that the Secretary determines to be reliable authorities on the quality of education or training provided by the institutions of higher education that they accredit.
 Some degree mills have taken advantage of the Establishment Clause and Free Exercise Clause of the First Amendment by representing themselves as seminaries, since in many jurisdictions religious institutions can legally offer degrees in religious subjects without government regulation.

+Medical diploma mills have operated and have been blacklisted in the United States.

 Although the DipScam operation in the 1980s led to a decline in diploma mill activity across the United States, the lack of further action by law enforcement, uneven state laws, and the rise of the Internet have combined to reverse many of the gains made in previous years.
 In 2005, the US Department of Education launched its Database of Accredited Postsecondary Institutions and Programs website to combat the spread of fraudulent degrees.
 A number of states have passed bills restricting the ability of organizations to award degrees without accreditation.
 Jurisdictions that have restricted or made illegal the use of credentials from unaccredited schools include Oregon, Michigan, Maine, North Dakota, New Jersey, Washington, Nevada, Illinois, Indiana, and Texas.
 Many other states are also considering restrictions on the use of degrees from unaccredited institutions.